nicolasdeory/LED-AnimationDesigner/README.md

 Double click on frame to apply the selected color.
 Ctrl + click on frame to clear.
 Move the cursor above the buttons to see the keys.
+You can drag your mouse over the LEDs to draw the selected color.

 ## Buttons
 - **Next Frame / Previous Frame**: Changes the selected animation frame.